-It’s often said that first impressions matter as this survey says.
+It’s often said that first impressions matter.
 The same applies to a tech freelancer.
 When presenting yourself to a client, you need to make them feel comfortable.
 You need to have a professional business presence.
 Here’s how to do it:

 - Business cards